kendricktan/uni_meals_r/READ_ME.md

 To do:
 	High Priority:
 		GPS coordinates to search restaurants
-		'I find this review useful'
-		If user is not logged in and tries to do stuff that requires them to log in (e.g. heart food), sign them up
+		Tags for restaurant, serach related restaurant...

 	Medium Priority:
-		Create browse app, search app, inbox + message app User delete image function
+		If user is not logged in and tries to do stuff that requires them to log in (e.g. heart food), sign them up Create browse app, search app, inbox + message app User delete image function
-		Merge heart/unheart js

 	Low Priority:
 		Ajax auto update when scroll for search, browse, reviews + timeline Resize user image/crop to suit layout needs

+	Etc:
+		Clean up javascript code + views.py code
+			- (e.g. merge heart/unheart into ONE function, not multiple ones)

 Done:
-	Fix eatery logic error (1 downvote still 100% upvote) Custom user model
+	Custom user model
 	Error labels when logging in
 	Username doesn't log in when entered email